-A person would buy a call option in the commodities or futures markets if he or she expected the underlying futures price to move higher.
+Traders buy a call option in the commodities or futures markets if they expect the underlying futures price to move higher.

 Buying a call option entitles the buyer of the option the right to purchase the underlying futures contract at the strike price any time before the contract expires.
 This rarely happens, and there is not much benefit to doing this, so don’t get caught up in the formal definition of buying a call option.